Open Source · Apache 2.0

 Immunity Agent

-Runtime security for AI coding agents.
+Security for AI coding agents.
 Warden intercepts tool calls before they execute, blocking dangerous behavior in real time.
-Includes Cloak for secret prevention, Sweep for secret scanning, and Supply Chain Enforcement — a package manager wrapper with live threat intelligence and IOC detection.
-Works with Claude Code, Cursor, Windsurf, and OpenClaw.
+Includes Cloak for secret prevention, Sweep for secret scanning, Supply Chain Enforcement with live IOC detection, and a Skill Scanner for MCP servers.
+Works with Claude Code, Cursor, Windsurf, OpenClaw, Hermes, and 55+ other agents.

 View on GitHub